SIP2NUM and BIP2NUM Examples

 num = 0.1 spl = '' 'eter' num = 100 spl = '' 'meter'

 By default SIP2NUM will try to match both the prefix symbol or the full prefix name.
-The second input argument can be used to force SIP2NUM to only match one of these (note that the number, or a symbol character, may still be matched by SIP2NUM and converted to a numeric value):
+The optional second input argument can be used to force SIP2NUM to only match one of these (note that just the number or symbol character may still be matched by SIP2NUM):

 num = 0.1 spl = '' 'illi' num = 0.1 spl = '' '' num = 100 spl = '' 'm'

 sip2num('1 u') % ASCII (U+0075) 'LATIN SMALL LETTER U' sip2num('1 µ') % ISO 8859-1 (U+00B5) 'MICRO SIGN' sip2num(sprintf('1 \xB5')) % (U+00B5) 'MICRO SIGN' sip2num(sprintf('1 \x3BC')) % (U+03BC) 'GREEK SMALL LETTER MU'

 ans = 1e-06 ans = 1e-06 ans = 1e-06 ans = 1e-06